JackSzwergold/Writing/memories/Vietnam Vet Flips Out.md

 My dad showed up in my room to look out the window and try to figure out what happened.

+“What is happening?” my dad said to me as he peered out.
+My mom showed up in the hallway and added another, “What is happening?” to the mix.

+Soon enough there was a slight pause and you could hear a window being flung open, louder shouting and now the sound of literally kitchen stuff being flung out the window.

+“Oh,” my dad said as he backed away from the window.
+I moved closer to it crouched down and looked up and there I saw it; it was a like a scene out of a cartoon with tons of forks, knives, cups and other random kicthing stuff flying out the window.

+My dad and mom opened the front door to hear what they could hear.
+But I wanted to see what I could see, so I ran into the hallway and looked up the stairwell.
+I could hear the same mix of shouting and noise but more muffled.
+I headed up the staircase to my sister’s apartment and checked out the view from her kitchen.
+The shouting and fighting and stuff flying out the window didn’t seem to end.

+Then suddenly I heard someone shout something about the police, so I ran downstairs and waited in the hallway near my apartment.

+Soon enough the sound of a small army of police officers cam up the staircase

 ***

 *Vietnam Vet Flips Out (c) Copyright by Jack Szwergold; written on July 21, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*